 I then will bring a water bottle, some food, and maybe something to sit down on like and old pillow or blanket.

-Just before the official start I do a quick warm up.
+ust before the official start I do a quick warm up.
 Running on the spot, squatting, circling my ankles and knees.
-I will then take off my bottom layers, but the top layers only come off once I am walking/running towards the start line.
+First I will then take off my bottom layers, but the top layers only come off once I am walking/running towards the start line.

 I have once taken off everything too soon, with the start being then delayed a few minutes.
 I was shivering heavily, and continued over the first 3km.
 This can completely mess up your running rhythm, so keeping yourself warm at the start has a high priority.
 It will also make you wear less for the race itself, so you are not overheating later on.